juttle/juttle-graphite-adapter/README.md

     timestamp - the timestamp associated with this metric as an integer of seconds since epoch.

-With this backend plugin we will simply map data points contain the same fields `name`,`value`, and `time` fields to a graphite metric.
+With this adapter we will simply map data points contain the same fields `name`,`value`, and `time` fields to a graphite metric.
 All other points missing these will be simply not written and a warning will be issued.